Conciergerie Museum Paris Tickets: how to buy and prices

 You will also see a series of mannequins representing the guards and prisoners.
 You will feel like you are in the spooky Conciergerie of the 18th century.

-In addition, there are other rooms that you should not miss at the Conciergerie Museum:
+There are also other rooms that you should not miss in the Conciergerie Museum:

-Tips for visiting the Conciergerie Museum of Paris
+Tips for visiting the Musée Conciergerie de Paris

-There are some tips you should follow to visit the Conciergerie Museum in Paris.
+There are some tips you should follow when visiting the Conciergerie Museum of Paris.
 In this way, you will avoid having a bad time and you will help to preserve the good condition of this historical heritage.

 Among the recommendations are:

-- Avoid using large bags or suitcases during the visit to Conciergerie, as they are not allowed.
+• Avoid using large bags or suitcases during your visit to the Conciergerie, as they are not allowed.

-- If you are taking the tour with small children who still use a car, you should make sure it is small and collapsible.
+• If you are taking the tour with small children who still use a car, make sure it is small and collapsible.
 This way, you will not have any inconvenience when going through the X-ray machine.